wu-hongjun/AnimKit/README.md

 <img align="right" src="https://github.com/Errrneist/AnimKit/blob/master/IMG/animkit.png" alt="AnimKit" width="200">

-> This code runs faster than the journists from Hong Kong. ——— The Elder.
+> This code runs faster than the Hong Kong journists. ——— The Elder.
 #### Developer: [Hongjun Wu](https://hongjunwu.com/)
 #### Don't forget to star this project if you like it ヽ(✿ﾟ▽ﾟ)ノ!
 #### Let me know if your studio or project needs a hand :)